 NameCheap’s mainstay of the business is domain name registration.
 Therefore, some of the hosting features are very limited in range.
 According to their Knowledge Base, the servers are only backed up once every 3 to 7 days and backups are not available to all customers.

 The FAQs indicate that they back up the servers every day, mainly for internal purposes, but backups can be provided if customers request it.
 What kind of sense does that make?
 It is irresponsible not to backup for all customers who pay for the hosting.

 A lot can happen when servers are not backed up for so many days.
 Seems to me NameCheap is skirting a disaster.

 It doesn’t appear that NameCheap has any formalized training or videos, but it does have a Knowledgebase available for your use as well as frequently asked questions.
 The knowledgebase covers information about their hosting, affiliate program, SSL Certificates, domain transfers, billing and much more.
 You can always connect with Support if you have questions.

 NameCheap has a community forum where people can get support from staff members, but it typically takes between three to four hours to get feedback.
 You are also able to put in support tickets for help and they use live chat too.
 However, there is no phone support available.

 One cool thing that NameCheap uses is a third party system called Kayako because they have such a high number of customers.
 This system allows them to decrease the amount of time people have to wait to receive feedback.

-It also NameCehap to see how will they are doing prioritizing the support requests and how long it takes them to follow up on them.
+It also allows NameCheap to see how well they are doing prioritizing the support requests and how long it takes them to follow up on them.
 I like that NameCheap also monitors their response times to respond to the support requests.